-Upheld – If you’re appeal was upheld but you’re not satisfied with the outcome can progress to a Stage 2 Appeal, contact us for more information.
+Upheld – If your appeal was upheld but you’re not satisfied with the outcome can progress to a Stage 2 Appeal, contact us for more information.

-Dismissed – If you’re appeal was dismissed and you’re not satisfied you can appeal by writing to the Secretary/ Registrar, contact us for more information.
+Dismissed – If your appeal was dismissed and you’re not satisfied you can appeal by writing to the Secretary/ Registrar, contact us for more information.

 What can the Arts SU Advice Service do for me during the UAL Appeals process?